 RICHARD L. BLINDER AWARD

-The Richard L. Blinder Award will be presented biennially to an architect holding a professional degree or a valid license to practice architecture for a proposal exploring the preservation of an existing structure, complex of buildings, or genre of building type through addition, renovation, or other means.
-The proposal may focus on a real project, or it may be a polemical exercise; in either case, originality is highly valued.
+The Richard L. Blinder Award will be presented biennially to an architect or other professional in a related historic preservation field for a proposal exploring architecture and preservation.
+The proposal may focus on a real project or it may be a polemical exercise; in either case, originality is highly valued.
 The proposal must advance architectural preservation in the United States.
-The Award is for a sum not to exceed $15,000.
+The product can be graphic, text-based or a combination of both and must be able to be shared with the architecture and preservation community.
+The award is for a sum not to exceed $15,000.

 Criteria for Evaluation